 Applications to both Ph.D. programs are administered through the Duke Graduate School.
 The application is fully electronic and the deadline is December 8th.

-My lab is full at the moment and I am not currently recruiting new students for Fall 2020.
+My lab is full at the moment and I am not actively recruiting Ph.D. new students for the time being.

 Masters Degree in Coastal Environmental Management